-&lt;sup>138 UCC § 4406(e).
+UCC § 4406(e).
 See Roy Supply, Inc. v.
 Wells Fargo Bank, 39 Cal.
 App.
 4th 1051, 46 Cal.
 Rptr.
 2d 309 (1995).
 The court held that UCC § 4406 precludes an independent action for negligence based on the forgery itself.
 The one-year claim period should apply.

-- (4) Incomplete check.
-The payor bank is not liable if the alteration involves an unauthorized completion of an incomplete check (e.g., filling in a blank left for the amount) and the payor bank pays it without notice of the unauthorized completion.
-The payor bank may enforce the check in such circumstances according to its terms as completed. - Note: This rule applies even if the instrument is stolen from the issuer and completed after the theft.

-- □ Did the customer pre-sign checks (e.g., payroll checks in advance of a business trip or vacation)? - Did the customer allow its bookkeeper to fill-in the names of payees? - Did the customer keep signed checks in unsafe places? - (5) Authorized completion.
-If the completion is authorized and if it can be proven, it is not deemed an alteration.

-- □ Was the check a demand draft (i.e., a pre-authorized check not signed by the customer)?
+(4) unauth the am comple plete check.
+The payor bank is not liable if the alteration involves an orized completion of an incomplete check (e.g., filling in a blank left for ount) and the payor bank pays it without notice of the unauthorized etion.
+The payor bank may enforce the check in such circumstances ing to its terms as completed.
+147 Note: This rule applies even if the instrument is stolen from the issuer and completed after the theft.
+148 Lines of of Inquiry: Did the customer pre-sign checks (e.g., payroll checks in advance of a business trip or vacation)?
+Did the customer allow its bookkeeper to fill-in the names of payees?
+Did the customer keep signed checks in unsafe places?
+(5) Autho it is no rized completion.
+If the completion is authorized and if it can be proven, t deemed an alteration.
+149 Lines of of Inquiry: Was the check a demand draft (i.e., a pre-authorized check not signed by the customer)?
 As between the bank and its customer, the customer may be responsible for a merchant's unauthorized completion (i.e., inserting a higher dollar amount) of a draft authorized by the customer.
-Check the deposit agreement for terms associated with demand drafts. - □ Was the person who made the alteration authorized to write checks or perform transactions for the customer? - (6) Failure to report in timely manner.
-A customer is precluded from bringing a claim involving an alteration if he fails to find and report the alteration within one-year (or any other time provided by agreement) of his receipt of a statement or the check reflecting the alteration. - Note: The bank's agreement may preclude the customer from asserting an alteration, without regard to the lack of care of the customer or the bank,
+Check the deposit agreement for terms associated with demand drafts.
+Was the person who made the alteration authorized to write checks or perform transactions for the customer?
+(6) claim i e to report in timely manner.
+A customer is precluded from bringing a nvolving an alteration if he fails to find 150 and report the alteration within ar (or any other time provided by agreement) of his receipt of a statement check reflecting the alteration.
+151 UCC § 3407(c 2) (2).
+See UCC Com nment 2 to § 3407.
+"Alteration" is s defined as an "unauthorized change in an instrument."
+UCC § 3407(a). sonably have discovered" requirement.
+It may be impossible for a customer to discover a forged payee name if hecks to the maker.